 Bullish Divergence signal (Trend Reversal)

 A buy signal occurs when a bullish divergence between the price chart and the RSI indicator forms.
-A bullish divergence is when RSI makes a higher low while price makes a lower low.
+A bullish divergence is when the RSI makes a higher low while the price makes a lower low.

 Overbought signal (Trend Reversal)

 A sell signal occurs when the RSI rises to an overbought level (70 or more) and then falls back below 70.

 Downtrend alert (Trend Confirmation)